matthew-tait/matthew-tait/Readme.md

 Statistical Relational Learning, Reinforcement Learning and Knowledge Bases/graphs.

 I wouldn't say I am necessarily technically skilled in this area but I do have a huge amount of passion and drive.
-I am currently trying to figure out how to peice together a framework or methodology to allow computational agents to reason around restricted technical domains.
+I am currently trying to figure out how to peice together a framework or methodology to allow computational agents to reason and problem solve within restricted technical domains.

 I love application as well as theory and would love to find a way to connect with people who like to think/talk about these sort of things.
 I have realised the need for connections and collaboration.